 He locks the well-oiled lock and pulls on the handle three times to test the latch.
 Then he turns east and almost trips over the little boy.

-“What are you doing here?”
+“Why are you still here?”
 He asks, frowning.
 The boy has his hands under his arms, his chin tucked into his scarf.
 When he looks up at Gregory, his cheeks and nose are very, very pink.

-“Waiting for the devil to come by,” the boy says, his teeth chattering.
+“Waiting for the devil to come,” the boy says, his teeth chattering.
 It’s hardly thirty degrees out.

 “Who do you belong to?”
 Gregory asks, staring up and down the block.
-The woman who owns the flower shop across the street is hanging the holiday-themed version of her usual sign, and several stores down there’s a small group of people going into the bakery.
+Ashley, the woman who owns the flower shop across the street, is hanging the holiday-themed version of her usual sign; several stores down, there’s a small group of touristy people going into Aaron’s bakery.

 “I don’t know.
 Will he be here today?”
 The boy asks, biting his lip.
 It’s very chapped.